Voltex0000/Ransomware-py/README.md

     Persistence: Adds payload to Windows Startup registry.
     Fake Update: Displays a "Working on updates" screen during encryption.
     One-Click Compilation: Built-in PyInstaller integration to generate .exe files instantly.

+   Why Python Files Obfsucated ??

+    Anyone Editing The tools And seling the tools but im publish for free